|

 the orientation of the principal axes of strain with respect to both the Cartesian axial system and

 the crystallographic axes is also calculated.
-This is also the orientation of the strain ellipsoid and strain quadric

-representations of the strain.
 The strain utility in EosFit-7c has improved algorithms to solve the Eigenvalue problems

-and is therefore more robust than Win-strain when Eigenvalues of the strain are accidentally equal.
+and is therefore more robust than Win-strain when Eigenvalues of the strain are accidentally equal

 |